 - The server sends the public key to the client.

 Note A certificate is considered valid if the following requirements are met:

 - If the certificate is valid, the client generates a random number as a private key.
 The client uses the public key to encrypt the random number and transmits the number (private key) to the server.

 - If the certificate is invalid, the SSL handshake fails.
 You must upload another certificate for authentication.

 - The certificate is issued by a trusted certificate authority (CA).

-- The public key of the certificate can be used to decrypt the signature of the server certificate.
+- The public key of the certificate can decrypt the signature of the server certificate.

-- The domain name on the server certificate is the same as the actual domain name hosted on the server.
+- The domain name on the server certificate is the same as the actual domain name that is hosted on the server.

-- The server uses the private key to decrypt the random number.
+- The server uses the private key to decrypt the encrypted random number.

 - The server uses the random number to encrypt data transmitted from the server.

 - The client uses the random number to decrypt the received data.